niplav/site/considerations_on_cryonics.md

 Much ink and pixels have been spilled on the question of the quality of the future, very little of it trying to make accurate or even resolvable predictions.<!--TODO: find out what positive/negative/circular/other accounts of history are called, link to some source contrasting them, or provide some contrasting myself--> One way to look at the question could be to find clear metrics that encapsulate the most important human values and then fund a prediction market to bet on these metrics.
-This could include the power of humanity to make most important decisions regarding its development and resource management, diversity among human beings, average happiness and lifespans and other variables such as inequality regarding resources.
+This could include the power of humanity to make most important decisions regarding its development and resource management, diversity among human beings, average happiness and lifespans and other variables such as inequality regarding resources (see also [Shulman 2013](https://reflectivedisequilibrium.blogspot.com/2013/12/what-proxies-to-use-for-flow-through.html "What proxies to use for flow-through effects?") for a more extensive list of metrics for flow-through effects, which could be used to evaluate the general quality of life in the future).

 But a much simpler way of approaching the topic could be the following:
 One takes arguments from both sides (proclaiming positive futures